johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-08-migrating-azure-functions-from-jsdoc-javascript-to-typescript/index.md

 export default httpTrigger;
 ```

 As we can see, the type importing becomes much more succinct.
 We're also exporting the function as `default` rather than `module.exports`.
-This is because we're using ES Modules rather than CommonJS modules.
+This is because we're using ES Modules rather than CommonJS modules for authoring.
 We can also see that we're using `import` rather than `require` to import our functions.
 Whilst CommonJS was more straightforward to use, the syntax for ES Modules feels much nicer to use; at least to me.
+(It's worth noting that we're not using ES Modules in our compiled JavaScript - we're still using CommonJS there; but we don't need to think about that when we're writing our code.)

 I won't walk through migrating the other files, but the process is the same.
 Rename the file to `.ts`, add TypeScript types, and use `import` rather than `require`.